rohitpawar-tech/rohitpawar-tech/README.md

 My expertise lies in transforming complex problems into structured, modular, and scalable backend solutions.
 I focus on writing maintainable code, engineering extensible architectures, and deploying ML-powered services that are reliable in real-world environments..

-I don’t build academic demos — I engineer systems designed for impact, scalability, and long-term evolution.
+I don’t build academic demos — I engineer systems designed for impact, scalability, and long-term evolution..

 ---